Which sizes do you offer?

 The sneaker Reiselust and the ballerina Sommerwiese are perceived as quite wide.
 While the generous width is less noticeable on the half boot Freudentanz, since it can be more regulated by means of lacing or even thicker socks.

 If you have normally slim or narrow feet or / and the shoes feel too loose, insert one of our pliant and breathable insoles.
 With the insoles, the shoes remain light and very flexible.

 Some models come with an insole – we tell you when that’s the case.
 If you have rather wide feet or / and the shoe with the insole is too tight for you, you can easily wear it without the insole.

 Please note that due to the intentionally missing stiffeners the leather shoes contract slightly after manufacture and are therefore 2-4mm smaller than the Piñatex shoes which stay more stable due to the stronger material.
 In our size table, the leather shoes are about 0 to 1mm shorter, the Piñatex shoes up to about 2mm longer than the specified inner shoe length (ISL).

-We recommend to wear in our winter boots Nordpol thick socks or one of our insoles, which you can buy seperately.
+If you are easily “freazing” we recommend to wear in our winter boots Nordpol thick socks or one of our insoles, which you can buy seperately.
 In general, wool is more suitable to keep your feet warm.
 Therefore, especially in the vegan shoes which are lined with cotton fleece and no wool we highly recommend taking an insole or putting on thick thermal socks.